songweige/sd-webui-rich-text/README.md

 # stable-diffusion-webui-extension-templates

-a template of create stable-diffusion-webui extension for understand and develop  quickly
+a template of stable-diffusion-webui extension for understand and develop  quickly

 ## basic design
 ```